ros2/design/articles/101_build_tool.md

 ## Decision process

-For the decision process only the following two options are being considering based on the rational described above:
+For the decision process only the following two options are being considering based on the rationale described above:

 A.  Use `catkin_tools` as a starting point
 B.  Use `colcon` as a starting point